mauricioabreu/blog/content/posts/building-a-live-streaming-platform.md

 RTMP works over TCP, which means it guarantees packet delivery and missed packets will be retransmitted.
 It can also be a bad thing for live streaming because problems like network congestion will cause a delay in your streaming.

-Since RTMP is old and it does not receive any specification updates, it does not support modern audio and video codes.
+Since RTMP is old and it does not receive any specification updates, it does not support modern audio and video codecs.

 It is not a big deal, though.
-With RTMP you can stream video with **H.264** (video) and **AAC** (audio).
+With RTMP you can stream videos with **H.264** (video) and **AAC** (audio).
 These codecs are widely used.

 In the past, RTMP was also used for playback.
-And it is almost impossible now, given the high number of people watching a streaming.
-A good strategy is to used RTMP to receive the streaming (ingest) and serve the playlists and chunks using [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) so you can have a CDN on top of it.
+And it is almost impossible now given the high number of people simultaneously watching a streaming.
+A good strategy is to use RTMP to receive the streaming (ingest) and serve the playlists and chunks using [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) so you can have a CDN on top of it.

 ### Bulding a server